khaled-hossain-appnap/Clean-Code/Chapter2-Meaningful-Names/chapter2.md

 getActiveAccountInfo();
 ```

-- <b> Use Pronounceable Names. if you can't prnounce it you can not discuss it without sounding like an idiot. </b><br>
+## Use Pronounceable Names.

+if you can't prnounce it you can not discuss it without sounding like an idiot.<br>
 Bad

 ```
 class DtaRcrd102 {